Ed Tech Reform Priorities

 -

-Online testing would continue to be available by request for students with special accommodations
+Allow an online option by request for students with special needs and accommodations